No Products in the Cart

 While your vet will check your dog's dental health during their regular visits, there's more you can do.
 One of the most effective ways to prevent gum disease is at-home care.
 And the earlier you get started, the better.

-Where to start?
-Brushing your dog's teeth every day is ideal but it's not always possible in reality.
+One of the best ways to care for your dog's dental health is by brushing his or her teeth.
+Brushing every day is ideal but it's not always possible in reality.
 So it's recommended that you brush your dog's teeth 2-3 times a week otherwise.

 What brush to use?
 There are special dog toothbrushes with soft bristles as well as finger toothbrushes that will work well for your pup.
 You may be able to get away with using a child's toothbrush but adult brushes are often too large and tough on the gums.
 You can also try gauze around your finger or a cotton swab.